raglaks/liri-node-app/README.md

 I didn't run into any major problems while doing this.
 I learned a good deal about NPM packages and how useful they can be for a variety of projects.
 I hope to dive deeper into NPMs in the future.

 If you want to run this, remember to create a .env file for the Spotify API keys.
-You'll also need to NPM install dotenv and generate your Spotify keys to run everything smoothly.
+You can just `npm install` for the required modules, but you must generate new Spotify API keys to run everything smoothly.